The Black Fleet Crisis: Plot

 The Black Fleet Crisis begins in a time of peace for the New Republic, and the first time a chance occurs for the Rebel Alliance to turn their attention to more personal concerns.

 The outbreak of the Black Fleet Crisis ends a period of relative peace in the galaxy.
 Yevethan forces (former Imperial slaves who overthrew their masters) using captured Imperial ships begin a genocidal campaign to conquer the Koornacht Cluster by killing all non-Yevethans.
 The New Republic is forced to fight in its own defense, as well as to rescue hostages held by the Yevethans (including Han Solo).
 After obtaining an image of Han as a battered hostage, Chewbacca goes on a desperate rescue mission.

-Luke Skywalker travels with Akanah Norand Goss Pell to seek out what he's told are mother's people, the Fallanassi, to learn about them.
+Luke Skywalker travels with Akanah Norand Goss Pell to seek out what he's told are his mother's people, the Fallanassi, to learn about them.
 Luke finds that the Fallanassi are a mysterious and secretive sect of Force users who are total pacifists.
 Luke learns new Force techniques and philosophies from them, and gains their help to aid the New Republic in one battle.